1. Introduction¶

 Discrete mathematics is also the field in which you will make two major transitions in your understanding of mathematics.
 The first is from understanding mathematics as a field about numbers to understanding it as being about precisely defined quantities of any kind.

 Consider two examples.
-The Boolean truth values, true and false, are not numbers, but there is nevertheless a rich and vitally important algebra involving these non-numerical objects.
-For example, the expression, true \land false evaluates to false.
+The Boolean truth values, and , are not numbers, but there is nevertheless a rich and vitally important algebra involving these non-numerical objects.
+For example, the expression, evaluates to .
 Similarly, there is an algebra of character strings, or finite lists of non-numerical characters.
-If s1 and s2 name any two strings (e.g., “Hello, ” and “World”), then we can define the expression, s1 + s2, to mean the string obtained by appending s2 to s1 (e.g., “Hello, World!”).
+If and name any two strings (e.g., “Hello, ” and “World”), then we can define the expression, , to mean the string obtained by appending to (e.g., “Hello, World!”).
 Mathematical reasoning thus also applies to non-numerical objects and operations.

 The second transition you will make in this class is from understanding mathematics as being concerned with computing solutions, to viewing it as a field concerned with expressing mathematical propositions, or claims that certain states of affairs prevail in certain worlds, and proving that such propositions are true.
 Mathematics is as much about what is mathematically true as it is about solving problems.

 Consider a remarkable example.
-Mathematicians struggled for over three centuries to determine whether or not it is true that there are three distinct, positive integers a, b, and c, that satisfy the equation a^n + b^n = c^n for some integer, n, greater than 2.
+Mathematicians struggled for over three centuries to determine whether or not it is true that there are three distinct, positive integers , , and , that satisfy the equation for some integer, , greater than .
 The proposition that there is no such combination of values is known as Fermat’s Last Theorem.
 People had looked at many 4-tuples of numbers and had never found one that satisfies the equation.
 But it remained unclear whether there might be a combination of four integers out there that would satisfy the equation.
 It wasn’t until 1994 that Andrew Wiles finally proved (albeit informally) that Fermat’s Last Theorem is true.
-We now know for sure (or almost for sure, as there is no formalized and mechanically checked proof) that no one will ever find three disctinct, positive integers, a, b, c, and an n, where n > 2, such that a^n + b^n = c^n.
+We now know for sure (or almost for sure, as there is no formalized and mechanically checked proof) that no one will ever find three disctinct, positive integers, , , , and an , where , such that .

 A proposition is a claim that some state of affairs holds in some domain of discourse.
 In the preceding example, the domain of discourse is that of the integers.
 And the state of affairs that was claimed to hold was that there are no such four integers that satisfy the equation.
 We now know that it is true that such a state of affairs holds in the domain of the integers.